alchemy-fr/Phraseanet-Docs/en/User/Guide/Administration.rst

 .. topic:: The essential

-    The interface *Phraseanet Admin* allows the administration and customization of Phraseanet.
+    *Phraseanet Admin* allows the setting and the administration of Phraseanet.
-    The screens and forms allow to manage and monitor the solution, sign up and set up the users rights, deploy and manage Phraseanet Bases and documentary collections.
+    Screens and forms in Admin allow to:

+    * manage and monitor the solution
+    * Register and adjust users rights,
+    * Deploy and manage :term:`Phraseanet Bases <Phraseanet Base>` and :term:`Collections <Collection>`

-The *Phraseanet Admin* interface has a frame on the top-left of the screen that displays a menu listing the different administration sections.
+The *Phraseanet Admin* interface has a frame on the left of the screen that displays a menu listing the different administration sections.

-If a user does not see these sections, it is because its :doc:`rights <AdministrationUsers>` do not allow it.
+**If a user does not see these sections, it is because its** :doc:`rights <AdministrationUsers>` **do not allow it.**

 .. image:: ../../images/Administration-gauche.jpg
     :align: center